We've sold out the last three years so don't wait; REGISTER NOW for the 2018 WSCSS Fall Conference

-Edmonds-Woodway High School
+Lincoln High School

 The annual Washington State Council for the Social Studies Fall Conference is a one day professional development opportunity for all teachers of any of the social studies subjects.

 If the conference is not sold out, you can register on the day of the conference for $80, but lunch will not be included.

-We'll provide you a table to set up, time in the schedule for attendees to visit you, a shout out and link to your group from our social media platform, and a lunch for your exhibitor.
-Reserve a four foot table for just $125, or a full eight foot table for $200
+We'll provide you a table to set up, break time in the schedule for attendees to visit you, a shout out and link to your group from our social media platform, and a lunch for your exhibitor.
+Reserve a four foot table for just $125, or a full eight foot table for $200.

-Feel free to begin setting up your table at 7AM (One hour before the conference starts).
+If you are exhibiting at the conference, feel free to begin setting up your table at 7AM (One hour before the conference starts).
 Please be sure to pack your own extension cords if you require power.

 Please direct all questions about exhibitor registration to Jennifer Ligot at email@example.com